Economy of Ghana: Taxation

 Value-added tax is a consumption tax administered in Ghana.
-The tax regime which started in 1998 had a single rate but since September 2007 entered into a multiple rate regime.
+The tax regime that started in 1998 had a single rate but since September 2007 entered into a multiple rate regime.
 In 1998, the rate of tax was 10% and amended in 2000 to 12.5%.
 The top income tax and corporate tax rates are 25%.
-Other taxes included with value-added tax (VAT), are national health insurance levy, and a capital gains tax.
+Other taxes included with value-added tax (VAT), are the national health insurance levy, and a capital gains tax.
 The overall tax burden was 12.1% of Ghana's total domestic income in 2013.
 Ghana's national budget was the equivalent of 39.8% of GDP in 2013.
 Ghana is implementing the rent tax in 2021.

 Manufacturing

 Ghana's industrial base is relatively advanced.
 Import-substitution industries include electronics manufacturing.
 Rlg Communications is the first indigenous African company to assemble laptops, desktops, and mobile phones, and is West Africa's biggest information and communications technology (ICT) and mobile phone manufacturing company.

 Ghana began its automotive industry with the construction of a prototype robust SUV, named the SMATI Turtle 1, intended for use in the rough African terrain.
 It was designed and manufactured by the Artisans of Suame Magazine Industrial Development Organization.
 Urban electric cars have been manufactured in Ghana since 2014.

 As of 2012 there were four major companies in the textiles sector: Akosombo Textiles Limited, Tex Style Ghana Limited, Printex Ghana, and Ghana Textile Manufacturing Company.

 Ghana National Petroleum Corporation and Ghana Oil Company deal with crude oil and gas exploration, exploitation, and refining.